alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Paleo Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: found.

-The mouth and letter shape were easy to find.  *Pe* has an unvoiced *P* sound made by pushing air through the lips.
-The mouth shape of the nebula represents the lips.
+The mouth and letter shape were easy to find.  *Pe* has a voiceless *P* sound made by pushing air through the lips.
+The mouth shape of the nebula represents lips forming that sound.

 Without looking at the Milky Way but stringing the Paleo-Hebrew letters together, I noticed the letters form a static animation of a fish being pulled from the water with a fish-hook.
  - Mem (Water),
- - Nun (Fish resembling tail of fish),
+ - Nun (Fish resembling the tail of a fish),
  - Samekh (Support body of fish),
  - Ayin (eye of fish),
  - Pe (mouth of fish),